skyout/sass-styleguide/README.md

 ### Fonts

 If outside font files are needed, then a separate font file should be created and named `_fonts.sass`.
-Multiple styles and weights of a font that are used should be set in the `_fonts.sass` file to enable easy use of the font in stylesheets.
+Multiple styles and weights of a font should be set using `@font-face`, but should all have the same font family name.
+Ensure when declaring the font to provide backup font styles.

 ```sass
 // proxima nova